ArtifexSoftware/mupdf/docs/src/mutool-object-device.rst

         device.endStructure();

-    .. |tor_todo| TypeError: device.endStructure is not a function
+    ..
+TODO(tor): TypeError: device.endStructure is not a function

 .. method:: beginMetatext(type, text)